raymondyeh07/tv_layers_for_cv/README.md

 ```

 ## Acknowledgements
-We thank [proxTV](https://github.com/albarji/proxTV) and [carpet](https://github.com/hcherkaoui/carpet) for open sourcing their implementation, which we refered to during the development of this codebase.
+We thank [proxTV](https://github.com/albarji/proxTV) and [carpet](https://github.com/hcherkaoui/carpet) for open sourcing their implementation, which we referred to during the development of this codebase.